tomsaleeba/nga10781-truth-table/README.md

 - `remaining`: user still within *time limit*, more attempts allowed
 - `expired`: *time limit* expired, no more attempts allowed

-`givenUp`\
+`shouldAnswerBeVisible`\
-Has the user given up on an item.
+Should the *Reveal Answer* menu item be available to the user.

 `notes`\
-Which ticket does this state relate to.
-Or, is it even possible.
+Which ticket does this state relate to, is it working, etc.

 # Results
 See [result.csv](./result.csv) for the table.